Jeanne Geneviève Garnerin: Family life

 Garnerin's husband died in 1823.
 Garnerin later met French heroine Marie-Thérèse Figueur, Madame Sans-Gêne, who had fought in the French Revolutionary Wars and Napoleonic Wars, with whom she reportedly opened a table d'hôte restaurant.

-Garnerin's niece, Élisa (Elizabeth), (born 1791), learned to fly balloons at age 15, and made 39 professional parachute descents from 1815 to 1836 in Italy, Spain, Russia, Germany and France.Aeronautics and Space Flight Collections by Catherine Scott, 1985Elizabeth Garnerin was especially popular in Italy, where she was hailed as the "Prima Aeroporista" (or First Parachutist) of France when she made her twenty-second and twenty-third descents in Milan (5 March and 5 April 1824).
-The crowds were delighted when she waved both French and Italian flags from the basket.
+Garnerin's niece, Élisa (Elizabeth) who was born in 1791, learned to fly balloons at age 15 and made 39 professional parachute descents from 1815 to 1836 in Italy, Spain, Russia, Germany, and France.

 Commemoration

-On 17 October 2006, the rue Jeanne Garnerin in Wissous, France, was named in her honour.
+On 17 October 2006, the rue Jeanne Garnerin in Wissous, France was named in her honour.